Have you ever tried a business idea only to have it completely fail?

 Value your time and expertise

 This connects back to the confidence thing.
-You have to be confident in your own worth and your product to charge a reasonable amount for your products.
+You have to be confident in your own worth and your product to charge a reasonable amount for your products so you can actually become profitable in your business.

 Being willing to learn is crucial in business

-Entrepreneurial takeaway: Being willing to learn new things is important as an entrepreneur because you may want to do something and need to learn a new software or a new method to get your message out there.
+Entrepreneurial takeaway: Being willing to learn new things is important as an entrepreneur because you may want to do something and need to learn new software or a new method to get your message out there.
 Technology is constantly changing so you’re bound to need to learn new things at some point in your business.
+Being willing to adapt and learn is going to serve you.

 Know when to pivot